fiverr/rollout_dashboard/README.md

  - Delete, Create, Edit actions.
  - Validations, error messages and confirm message.
  - New fields - author, author mail, history, last update and description.
+ - Security:
+    - You must connect via google in order to access the application.
+    - The token gets validate on [Rollout-Service](https://github.com/fiverr/rollout_service)

 ## Technology stack:
 - React for view layer
 - Redux for state management